How Controlling the Variance can Improve Training Stability of Sparsely Activated DNNs and CNNs: Introduction

 Extensions to the EoC initialisation have been explored for other architectures including ResNets \cite{yang_mean_2017} and Recurrent Neural Networks \cite{xie_slow_2025}.
 The perhaps natural extension of this work to ResNets is not explored for the precise reason that the skip connections would negate the induced sparsity in the activation function, and therefore the proposed efficiency improvements.
-Transformer architectures are also not considered here, as they are a separate line of analysis with additional complexity.
+Transformer architectures are also not considered here, as they are a separate line of analysis with additional complexity, for some recent work on information propagation in transformers see \cite{cowsik_geometric_2024}.

-There are a range of motivations for the particular case of activation sparsity, one such property is the immediate computational reducibility for entire rows in the matrix multiplication.
-An incentivizing example for this efficiency improvement comes from the identification of naturally occurring sparsity leading to brain efficiency improvements in neuroscience, \cite{attwell_energy_2001}.
-Separately, sparsity is also shown to improve the ability of models to generalize and learn \cite{frankle_lottery_2018, muthukumar_sparsity-aware_2023, awasthi_learning_2024}; a phenomenon colloquially known as the \emph{lottery ticket}.
-Due to this intuition, some recent work considers activation sparsity in attention, see \cite{zhang_relu2_2024, luo_sparsing_2025, you_spark_2025}; in \cite{you_spark_2025} they find competitive activation sparsity up to 92\%, however these works are largely empirical in nature.

-There is also some parallel literature which is related, but not the main focus of this work.
-One of these is the study of high variance weight initialisation leading to faster training, as a \emph{lazy training} method, this was first mentioned in \cite{chizat_lazy_2019}, and has further been explored in \cite{domine_exact_2023, domine_lazy_2024}; in this work, as a result of increasing $q^*$ on the EoC, the initial variance of the weights is increased.
-Another linked line of work is gradient clipping, as the exemplar activation function in this work, $\text{CReLU}_{\tau, m}$, could be interpreted as a method for naturally encouraging gradient clipping; however it should be noted that $\text{CReLU}_{\tau, m}$ is but a particularly simple example, which has the essential property of bounding ReLU.
-Gradient clipping is used to improve training stability, as well as to encourage privacy in Differential Privacy algorithms; see \cite{pascanu_difficulty_2013, zhang_why_2019, mai_stability_2021, marshall_clip_2024, bombari_better_2025}.
+An interesting parallel related literature, is the study of high variance weight initialisation leading to faster training, as a \emph{lazy training} method, this was first mentioned in \cite{chizat_lazy_2019}, and has further been explored in \cite{domine_exact_2023, domine_lazy_2024}.

-Here, we focus on the mathematical motivations behind the parameter choices, and show that increasing $q^*$ is a technique to achieve stable and highly sparsifying activation functions - experiments then show proof of concept for this work.